lvidgen/subwaybot/README.md

 ### Apologies, etc

-Not meant to be a working example, just playing around.
+Not meant to be a viable product, just playing around.

 Error checking, input validation conspicuously absent